Travis Jankowski Preview, Player Props: Rangers vs. Twins

 Twins Pitching Rankings

-- The Twins have the seventh-ranked team ERA among all league pitching staffs (3.91).
+- The 9.6 strikeouts per nine innings put together by the Twins pitching staff paces MLB.

-- Twins pitchers combine to rank 16th in baseball in home runs allowed (153 total, 1.2 per game).
+- Twins pitchers combine to rank 16th in baseball in home runs surrendered (155 total, 1.2 per game).

-- The right-hander last pitched on Wednesday, Aug.
-2 against the St. Louis Cardinals, when he threw four innings, allowing seven earned runs while giving up nine hits.
+- His last appearance was on Wednesday against the Milwaukee Brewers, when the righty threw five innings, surrendering two earned runs while giving up two hits.

-- The 27-year-old has a 4.43 ERA and 10.9 strikeouts per nine innings across 22 games this season, while giving up a batting average of .242 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.